-Penalties
+- 58 (1) For the purposes of this Code, penalty is Penalties classified as either, major or minor as defined in paragraphs 59 and 60 respectively.

+- (2) Disciplinary awards may involve the imposition of major or minor penalties, depending on the gravity of the offence/misconduct.

+- 59. Major penalties shall in general consist of the Major following disciplinary awards: Penalties

 - a) Reduction in rank

 - b) Removal from the Civil Service

 - c) Dismissal

-- Minor penalties shall in general consist of the 60. following disciplinary awards:
+- 60. Minor penalties shall in general consist of the following disciplinary awards: Minor Penalties

 - a) Warning or reprimand

 - b) Suspension of increment

 - c) Withholding or deferment of increment

 - d) Suspension from duty with loss of pay

 - e) Reduction in salary

 - f) Surcharge